Amirali-Gorji/Pishtaz-FinalProject/README.md

 to loggin as postgres role \
 after that enter : \
 alter user finalp with password '12345678' \
-in order to set password to 12345678 it's possible that this role hasn't login permition \
+in order to set password to 12345678 \
+it's possible that this role hasn't login permition \
-to make it possibel for finalp enter: \
+to make it possible for finalp enter: \
 alter role finalp with login;

 5-Create fpdb Database:\